miwojc/fastai_study_group/Session 0 Notes.md

 # Into Session Notes and Next Steps
+Meeting date: 6/4/2018

-First, I was great to see you all at Phoenix!
+**First, I was great to see you all at Phoenix!**

 ## Next steps
 Watch [lesson 1 video](https://youtu.be/IPBSB1HLNLo) and do homework before next week meetup: